Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Algebraic Recognition of Lasso Languages

 \subsection{From Lasso Automata to Lasso Semigroups}

 We now describe a converse transformation, i.e., a mapping $\Alg$ sending a lasso automaton $A = (X, Y, q, \rho, \sigma, \xi, F)$ to an extended lasso semigroup.
-As $\Aut$ reverses the language (\Cref{prop:AutReversesLanguage}), we require $\Alg$ to also reverse the language.

 Cruchten \cite[Ch.~5]{Cruchten2022TopicsInOmegaAutomata} gives a construction of a Wilke algebra from an $\Omega$-automaton which can be seen as a generalisation of the classic construction of a transition semigroup from a finite automaton.
-In the construction in \cite[Ch.~5]{Cruchten2022TopicsInOmegaAutomata}, an element of the algebra represents paths in the automaton corresponding to a word.
-However, that construction is language-preserving, so it cannot be readily imported in our setting.
-Our construction follows the same idea that elements represent paths, but the paths are reversed.
+In the construction in ibid., an element of the algebra represents paths in the automaton corresponding to a word.
+Our construction $\Alg$ is a variation of Cruchten's idea, with the crucial difference that here paths are reversed.
+The choice of $\Alg$ is justified in \Cref{sec:adjunctionLassoAutLassoAlg}, where we show that $\Alg$ is the (unique) right adjoint of $\Aut$ (\Cref{prop:AutAlgAdjunction}).

 As the carrier of the algebra we take $U_A \coloneqq (X^X \times Y^X \times Y^Y, Y)$.
 That is, elements of $\fint U_A$ are triples $(\alpha, \beta, \gamma)$, where $\alpha$ encodes (the endpoints of) $\rho$-paths, $\beta$ encodes $\rho$-paths with a single $\sigma$-transition at the end, and $\gamma$ encodes $\xi$-paths.
 Elements $y \in \inft U$ represent the state reached after reading some lasso \emph{in reverse}, starting from $q$.
 Before defining the operations on $U_A$, it is insightful to see what the desired homomorphism $f_A: (\newords, \lassos) \to U_A$ is: